cagdasmer/myrepo/README.md

 <code>10. $ yarn start</code><br/><br/>

 <h2 style="text-decoration: underline">Known Issues</h2>
 <p>1.
-Once all the items are deleted from a list, newly added items do not show up until the page is refreshed.
+Once an item is deleted from a list, newly added items do not show up until the page is refreshed.
 I'm not yet aware of the exact reason of this issue.</p>
 <p>2.
 Once a new to-do list is created, the completion filters will not work on newly added items until the checkboxes are ticked once.<br />
 This is because the newly added items' initial values are null/undefined and they are treated as uncontrolled components.